fengyuanchen/cropper/README.md

 - **degree**:
   - Type: `Number`

-Rotate the canvas (image wrapper) to an absolute degree.
+Rotate the image to an absolute degree.

 ### scale(scaleX[, scaleY])